Why Choose The Word Factory?

 Marc Borzelleca, art director, designer, style guru – Staunton, Va.

 I've been working in the design industry for quite a long time, designing everything from logos and corporate branding to product and package design.
 From 2d to 3d, large to small, corporate to funky, I've covered them all.My goal is to make the world a more attractive place, one design at a time.
 Learn more about my approach to design and see my work.At The Word Factory: Marc designs everything from meaty ebooks to beautiful infographics.
-Fun fact: Marc and Margot met at Lake Hollywood and volunteered together at ArtShare L.A.
+Fun fact: Marc and Margot met at Griffith Park when they lived in Hollywood and volunteered together at ArtShare L.A.

-Carolyn Evans, PR/social media & retail specialist, director of gracious living – Chapin, S.C.
+Carolyn Evans, PR & retail specialist, director of gracious living – Chapin, S.C.